varunjram/student-name-site-VJ/Readme.md

-Project Details
+# student's portfolio

+Hi  Welcome to my portfolio

-This is the demo website to showcase students portfolio.
+This will be a demo website for a beginner to play around!.

-name - VJ

-END
+For now, I Know:

+ 1. Javascript
+ 1. NodeJS
+ 1. Repl.it
+ 1. CHALK